 This recipe can be made in either a food processor or a blender.
 Pulse it just a few times, we want the onion, garlic, tomatoes and cilantro to get chopped up but still be chunky.

 What ingredients are in homemade salsa?

-This salsa is made with a tomato base, again we’re using canned diced tomatoes.
+This salsa is made with a tomato base.
 Plus some diced green chiles for a bit of heat and flavor.